nextflow-io/nextflow/docs/metadata.rst

 sessionId                   Unique identifier (UUID) associated to current execution. resume                      Returns ``true`` whenever the current instance is resumed from a previous execution. start                       Timestamp of workflow at execution start.
-:sup:`*` complete           Timestamp of workflow when execution is completed.
+:sup:`✝` complete           Timestamp of workflow when execution is completed.
-:sup:`*` duration           Time elapsed to complete workflow execution.
+:sup:`✝` duration           Time elapsed to complete workflow execution.
 :sup:`*` success            Reports if the execution completed successfully.
 :sup:`*` exitStatus         Exit status of the task that caused the workflow execution to fail.
 :sup:`*` errorMessage       Error message of the task that caused the workflow execution to fail.